Averill A. Liebow: Joint Commission for the Investigation of the Effects of the Atomic Bomb in Japan

 While in Tokyo, Liebow was asked to translate a detailed eyewitness account of the bombing of Hiroshima written in German by Johannes Siemes, a Jesuit priest who had been leading a mission just outside the city.
 Liebow describes collecting clothing damaged during the explosion and noted that the darker portions of a patterned dress were burned out while lighter portions were spared.
 He describes seeing the shadows of people burned into the roadway of a bridge near the blast.
-He describes visiting a village three months after the bombing where the residents’ faces were still burned a dark-brown color called “the mask of Hiroshima.”
+He describes visiting a village three months after the bombing where the residents' faces were still burned a dark-brown color called "the mask of Hiroshima."

 Liebow returned to the United States in January 1946 and helped draft the joint commission's 1,300-page report, which was completed on Sept.
 6, 1946.
 Written in collaboration with Shields Warren, the report is considered a milestone in atomic and radiation pathology.
 As one of his last official acts, Liebow composed a letter under Oughterson's signature recommending the continued study of the medical effects of the atomic bomb.
 In response, the Truman administration ordered the establishment of the Atomic Bomb Casualty Commission to study the effects of radiation among the atomic bomb survivors.
 The commission operated until 1975.

 Liebow concludes his account of his experiences in Hiroshima with philosophical reflection on the atomic bomb.
-“The use of the weapon as we contemplated it, and then more when we saw its effects, and then even as we wrote of it, filled us with revulsion,” he writes.
+"The use of the weapon as we contemplated it, and then more when we saw its effects, and then even as we wrote of it, filled us with revulsion," he writes.
 He considers the thousands of American soldiers who might have perished in a full-scale invasion of Japan.
 He questions the use of the second bomb on Nagasaki.
-“We could only hope that reasons based on morality as well as strategy dictated the decision,” he writes.
+"We could only hope that reasons based on morality as well as strategy dictated the decision," he writes.

 Awards

-Liebow was the recipient of the Middleton Goldsmith medal New York Pathological Society, 1968, the California Physician of Year award American College Chest Physicians, 1975, and a gold medal from the California Lung Association.
-The Liebow Auditorium at University of California School Medical, San Diego, was named in his honor, 1978.

 While at Yale, he received the Francis Gilman Blake award for teaching excellence from the graduating class.
 At the University of California he received the teaching award for excellence from the graduating class in 2 of his 7 active years.

-Select Publications
+Select publications

 Liebow authored many of the seminal books on pulmonary diseases.
 He also published papers on sclerosing pneumocytoma, pulmonary alveolar proteinosis, meningothelial-like nodules, pulmonary hypertension, pulmonary veno-occlusive disease, lymphomatoid granulomatosis, pulmonary Langerhans cell histiocytosis, pulmonary epithelioid hemangioendothelioma and pulmonary hyalinizing granuloma.
 Among his published works are: